The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

-Elder drivers are still able to self determine if they should drive based on their mental and physical ability.
+Many older drivers are able to self determine if they should drive based on their mental and physical ability.
 There is no age at which driving privileges are revoked, however persons 75 or older have to renew their drivers license in person at an RMV Service Center to take an eye test.
 You can also present a Vision Screening Certificate rather than take an eye test.

 You may have medical limitations that affect your driving, which you must self-report to the RMV when renewing your drivers license.
 You can discuss with your physician in getting adaptive equipment to assist in driving.
 You can also apply for a disability plate or placard through the RMV.